One Small Step Grant

 10. Milestones & Timeline - list 3-4 major technical milestones and the expected dates by which you expect to complete them within this grant (1000 characters)

-To ensure objectivity and funding of the projects with the highest commercial potential, the Investment Committee is composed of experienced entrepreneurs, investors and corporate executives and one representative from Rice.
+To ensure objectivity and funding of the projects with the highest commercial potential, the Grant Selection Committee is composed of experienced entrepreneurs, investors and corporate executives and one representative from Rice.

 When will I find out about my application?